bracesoftware/dpp/README.md

 ### Worried about the latest updates?

 Just regularly check the [workflow runs](https://github.com/samp-api/dpp/actions)!
-Always select the latest workflow to download the latest build artifacts from.
+Always select the latest **successful** workflow to download the latest build artifacts from.